GluuFederation/docs-casa-prod/docs/source/developer/rest-services.md

 !!!
 Note
     Registering OpenID clients and getting access tokens is out of the scope of this document, but you can check [this](https://tools.ietf.org/html/rfc6750) for a quick start.

 To make a method protected, simply add the annotation `org.gluu.casa.rest.ProtectedApi` to it and optionally set the scopes you require the token to have, for instance `@ProtectedApi(scopes = {"read", "write"})`.
-If you use the annotation at the class level, annotations at methods are ignored and they are considered to be all protected with the same scopes.
+If you use the annotation at the class level, the method will still be considered protected if it has no annotations.
+Also method annotations override those at the class if any.

 The following HTTP status codes could arise when using protected methods: